 Abstract

-Plants are known to secret substances under stress or in defense against pathogens.
-These are known as phytochemicals and this property of plants can be exploited for controlling microbial growth also.
-The purpose of the study is to find efficacy of natural plant extract as food preservative.
+Plants are known to secrete substances under stress or in defense against pathogens.
+These are known as phytochemicals, and this property of plants can also be exploited for controlling microbial growth.
+The purpose of the study is to determine the efficacy of natural plant extract as a food preservative.
 Cinnamomum zeylanicum is one of the oldest plants known for its culinary uses.
-It is known for its various biological functions like anti- inflammatory, anti- carcinogenic, anti-mutagenic and as a strong antioxidant.
-Its bark consists of various phytochemicals like trans-cinnamaldehyde, eugenol and linalool comprising 82.5% of total composition.
-In this research paper antimicrobial activity of Cinnamomum zeylanicum bark extract against Pseudomonas species and E. coli were tested.
-The extracts were prepared using three different solvents i.e. water, alcohol and acetone.
-From various experiments it was concluded that antimicrobial activity of acetone extract had highest efficacy compared to aqueous and methanol extract.
-The individual activities of microbial dilutions and efficacy of extracts against these microbes were observed and discussed here.
+It is known for its various biological functions like anti-inflammatory, anti-carcinogenic, anti-mutagenic, and as a strong antioxidant.
+Its bark consists of various phytochemicals like trans-cinnamaldehyde, eugenol, and linalool comprising 82.5% of the total composition.
+In this research paper antimicrobial activity of Cinnamomum zeylanicum bark extract against Pseudomonas species and E. coli was tested.
+The extracts were prepared using three different solvents, i.e., water, alcohol, and acetone.
+From various experiments, it was concluded that the antimicrobial activity of the acetone extract had the highest efficacy compared to aqueous and methanol extracts.
+The individual activities of microbial dilutions and the efficacy of extracts against these microbes were observed and discussed here.

 Keywords: Cinnamomum zeylanicum, Phytochemicals, Antimicrobial activity, Extract, Bark, Antioxidant